yugabyte/yugabyte-db/docs/content/latest/deploy/kubernetes/rook-operator.md

 Make a copy of the sample CRD file (`cluster.yaml`)  and modify it as needed.
 For details on the configuration options, see [YugabyteDB CRD](https://rook.io/docs/rook/v1.1/yugabytedb-cluster-crd.html).

-## Create a simple Yugabyte DB cluster
+## Create a simple YugabyteDB cluster

-1. Create your Yugabyte DB cluster by running the following command:
+1. Create your YugabyteDB cluster by running the following command:

     ```bash
     kubectl create -f cluster.yaml